-Through all the negative advance reviews and the questionable information that was put out about this movie in the weeks and months before it was originally released this past March, I tried to look on the bright side and think positively about it.
+Through all the negative advance reviews and the questionable information that was put out about this movie in the weeks and months before it was originally released, I tried to look on the bright side and think positively about it.
 I REALLY wanted to like this movie.
 It’s Superman, Batman and Wonder Woman sharing screen time together, live action!
 How could it POSSIBLY be bad, right?

 What was different about this particular corner of the DC Universe?
 If you look at movie’s predecessor, Man of Steel, you can see where everything went wrong with this Earth: Clark Kent’s father, Jonathan (played by Kevin Costner), was incapable of teaching his son how to be not just a man, but a hero.
 In most versions of the mythos, Jonathan and Martha Kent are Clark’s moral touchstones.
 They teach him to be respectful of everyone, to value all life and that he was delivered to them, to Earth, with a grander purpose to help everyone.
 Director Zack Snyder made a point of showing us that his Clark Kent didn’t have that.
 This Clark Kent’s parents were afraid of losing Clark, and taught him to hide who he was instead of making every effort to lead people into the light.

 And if you consider this new Superman under these conditions, well, it starts to make more sense.
 Superman is a beacon of hope, a waypoint for what humanity should strive for, maybe not physically but in his ideals.
 A Superman movie should be showered in light and Superman, though serious, should have a sense of fun to him.
 Zack Snyder’s Superman has been, in two movies now, dour and depressed.
 That’s not Superman, at least not to me.